hsn9696/DM-109-Fall-2020/README.md

 ## Description ##
-Working on this assignment continously Bushra hosted the web page link was submitted on the LMS in Ass1 submission .Till now the issue is how to take the values from textarea and store in 2D array as 4*4 matrice as we are new to this language (js) but still working as a team.on the other hand in the practical programming manner we implemented the warshall algorithm but still facing some difficulty as i mentioned above
+Working on this assignment continously...
+Bushra hosted the web page.All Links was submitted on LMS except Ass0 and Final phase because in ass0 i dont know what to submit so i submitted .mdfile instead of link and final phase was not assigned in LMS so I submitted these two on GCR .Till now the all issues were resolved.All project phases and assignments were completed.
+Algorithm is quiet impressive in Small values of N but as the values getting bigger it will increase its time from 4 x 4 to 1200 x 1200 it works quiet good but if we consider a value like 2000 x2000 it really takes to much time and i calculated this time with my stopwatch that is approx to "14 seconds".